mn109/sdet-practicum/README.md

 ## Running the tests
 Run the tests: `pytest test.py`.
-Should the `ElementClickInterceptedException` occur, run the tests again: the adblock occasionally fails to clear the way.
+Should the `ElementClickInterceptedException` occur, run the tests again: the adblocker occasionally fails to clear the way.